Arvato-Systems/Serverless-HandsOn1/README.md

 1. Login into Azure Portal.
 2. Create new Ressources.
 3. Select Kubernetes Service.
+4. Select the subscription.
-4. Select your Ressourcegroup (provided in the session).
+5. Select your Ressourcegroup (gruppe## provided in the session).
-5. Enter a name, i.e. aks.
+6. Enter a name, i.e. aks.
-6. Enter a DNS prefix, i.e. azure.
+7. Enter a DNS prefix, i.e. azure.
-7. Continue to Authentification (make sure RBAC is deactivated).
+8. Continue to Authentification (make sure RBAC is deactivated).
-8. Continue to Network and activate HTTP Application Routing.
+9. Continue to Network and activate HTTP Application Routing.
-9. Continue to Monitoring
+10. Continue to Monitoring and deactivate Monitoring.
-10. Create AKS
+11. Create AKS

 Sometimes there is a problem during the precheck (caused by the service principal isn't created as fast as expected).
 Just go one step back and click create again.
 This time it should work.